soomtong/dota2handbook/readme.md

 - [x] global notification in ajax load a data
 - [x] save previous panel for window resize event
 - [x] use window.localStorage or chrome.storage.local for previous panel mode
-- [ ] wait to fix chrome app bug (no scroll enable in one panel mode, bypassed restrict window size)
+- [x] not scroll enabled in one panel mode in chrome app
 - [ ] trim and resize images
 - [ ] update data with markdown
 - [ ] bind markdown renderer in detail view